 Three steps to making bourbon honey.
 In photo 1, a hand pours a glass of bourbon into a white pan of honey on a tan counter.
 In photo 2, the honey is being strained through a sieve.
 In photo 3, a honey dipper is drizzling honey into a jar on a tan counter next to red peppers.

-1. After the honey is infused, remove the pan from the heat and add the bourbon.
-Stir well.
+After the honey is infused, remove the pan from the heat and add the bourbon.
+Strain the peppers out of the honey through a fine mesh sieve, cool, & store in a jar.

 The honey will foam up a bit as it gets hotter.
 Just stir the honey to keep it from burning and the foam will melt away as the honey cools.
 If there’s any leftover, feel free to skim it off!